mong8se/buffish.nvim/Readme.md

 It automatically starts with the cursor on the 2nd line (if there is one), so you can easily switch back and forth between two buffers.

+The buffer number will be right aligned if you need it.

 ### What do I push?

 Mappings in the list: